rebsonoliveira/sql-server/samples/features/sql-clr/Curl/README.md

 GO
 ```

-Once you enable CLR, you can use the T-SQL script to add the **CURL** functions.
+Once you enabled CLR, you can use the T-SQL script to add the **CURL** functions.
 The script depends on the location where you have built the project, and might look like:
 ```

 --Create the assembly